Karnataka Chitrakala Parishath

-Karnataka Chitrakala Parishath (ಕರ್ನಾಟಕ ಚಿತ್ರಕಲಾ ಪರಿಷತ್) is a visual art complex located in Bangalore.
-The complex has 18 galleries.
-13 of these galleries carry a permanent collection of paintings, sculptures and folk art.
-The other galleries are rented out for exhibitions of works by artists of repute.
+Karnataka Chitrakala Parishath is a visual art complex in Bangalore, India.
+It has 18 galleries, 13 of which have a permanent collection of paintings, sculptures and folk art.
+The other galleries are rented out for exhibitions.
 The folk art collection showcases Mysore paintings and leather puppets.
 The Parishat runs the College of Fine Arts, a visual arts college.
-Each January, the Parishath organizes Chitra Santhe, a cultural event showcasing affordable art to the public.
+Each January it organizes Chitra Santhe, a cultural event showcasing affordable art.
 The motto of the event is "Art for All".